-The University of Wisconsin–Madison is one of the great public research universities in the world.
-UW–Madison is consistently ranked in the top 10 in the U.S. for volume of research, and the UW School of Medicine and Public Health and the Department of Medicine are equally committed to scholarly pursuits.
+The University of Wisconsin–Madison is one of the greatest public research universities in the world.
+UW–Madison is consistently ranked in the top 10 national research rankings for public and private universities, and the UW School of Medicine and Public Health and the Department of Medicine are equally committed to scholarly pursuits.

 The UW School of Medicine and Public Health ranks in the top 25 U.S. medical schools for National Institutes of Health funding.
 The Department of Medicine is also consistently ranked among the top departments of internal medicine in the nation for NIH funding, and all 11 of our subspecialty divisions are robustly engaged in research activities.

 All residents participate in a scholarly project during training.
 These range from reviews of clinical topics to clinical or basic science research.

 - Up to 12 weeks in the PG-2 and PG-3 year to pursue research/scholarship (more can be requested);

 - Advances in Medicine: scholarly presentations during the PG-2 and PG-3 year that offer the opportunity for residents to develop a niche area of clinical expertise, and obtain useful feedback on presentation and teaching skills